RAK3372 WisBlock LPWAN Module Quick Start Guide

 -

-in the search bar, as shown in Figure 15.
-This will show the available RAKwireless module boards that you can add to your Arduino Board list. -
+Write RAK in the search bar, as shown in Figure 15.
+This will show the available RAKwireless module boards that you can add to your Arduino Board list.

-Click on the area highlighted in blue to select RAKwireless RUI STM32 Boards.
-Install the latest version of the RAKwireless RUI STM32 Boards by clicking the Install button.
+Select RAKwireless RUI STM32 Boards, and click on Install to install the latest version of the RAKwireless RUI STM32 Boards.

 Configure RAK3372 on Boards Manager